 HOLY CROSS DAY is a long-standing tradition at our school, taking place shortly after the feast of the Triumph of the Cross, on which we celebrate our heritage of being founded by the Holy Cross Sisters and identity as a Holy Cross School Community.
 Celebrations include the joyful celebration of Mass, activities in tutor groups and houses and a focus on the theme of the year (a new theme is chosen and a badge competition launched every year).
-This year’s theme was PEACE and the badge is below:
+This year’s theme was “90 Years of The Holy Cross School”, and the badge is below:

 Holy Cross Badge Competition and Theme 2021

 This year’s Holy Cross badge focuses on its 90 years of standing as an all girls Roman Catholic school.
 Following our mission statement, I decided to design two doves to represent Mother Bernarda and St Francis.
 Mother Bernarda, the co-founder of the Congregation of the Sisters of the Holy Cross brought peace and education to young girls, even to this day.
 With the help of Fr.
 Florentini, a Catholic priest, and other sisters, successfully built a school.
 St Francis, an initially wealthy patron saint of animals and the environment, who later chose to live a simpler life without money, sets a good example for us students in Holy Cross.
 We must have “love and respect for the world around us” as St Francis had, in order to fulfill our responsibilities on earth.